-Are you a Proud Parent of an LGBTQI+ individual?
+Are you a Proud Parent of an LGBTQI+ child?

-On Thursday 30th July it will be the second ever #OutAndProudParentsDay – an annual day in the calendar where we celebrate proud parents of LGBTQI+ individuals and encourage them to ‘come out’ publicly to their community, on social media, to tell the world how much they love and accept the LGBTQI+ child they gave birth too.
+30th July is an annual day in the calendar where we celebrate proud parents of LGBTQI+ individuals and encourage them to ‘come out’ publicly to their community, on social media, to tell the world how much they love and accept the LGBTQI+ child they gave birth too.

 We hope that this public display of support will create a powerful, positive message of acceptance to parents who may be struggling to understand or accept their child because they were born different to others in the family.

 64% of UK LGBTQ+ individuals rejected by their parents experience anxiety, depression & suicidal thoughts.Understanding The Impact Of Coming Out To Religious Parents: UK 2020

 We are inviting all proud parents of LGBTQI+ individuals to take part on 30th July – to help inspire other parents to open their arms and accept their child.